OnlineTrainingPlatform/.github/profile/README.md

 framework for some new domain, examples include: Octave, Matlab, SMT solvers, etc.
 How would you create your own portal?

+This is the read me of the online training and assessment for developers project.

 <!--

 **Here are some ideas to get you started:**